Frequently Asked Questions

 Is my data shared with third parties?

 Your data is never sold.
-We send search queries to Amadeus and Google Places to fulfill your requests — those queries contain trip parameters (dates, destinations) but not your personal identity.
+We send search queries to SerpApi (which aggregates Google Flights and Google Hotels) and to the Google Places API to fulfill your requests.
+Those queries contain trip parameters (dates, destinations) but not your personal identity.
 Conversations are processed by Anthropic's Claude API under their data usage policies.

 Can I delete my account and data?